zilliztech/codelabs/codelabs/get-started-with-vector-db-5/index.md

 The primary algorithm is the only mandatory component and forms the crux of the index.
 The output of this step should be a data structure which holds all information necessary to conduct an efficient vector search.
 Tree-based and graph-based data structures are commonly used here, but a quantization algorithm such as product quantization or locality-sensitive hashing works as well.

 The secondary step reduces the total size of the index by mapping all floating point values in the dataset into lower-precision integer values, i.e. `float64` -> `int8` or `float32` -> `int8`.
 This modification can both reduce the index size as well as improve search speeds, but generally at the cost of some precision.
 There are a couple different ways this can be done; we'll dive deeper into quantization and hashing in future tutorials.

+Using an efficient vector index can greatly speed up the nearest neighbor search process, but it unfortunately comes at the price of a bit of accuracy/recall.
+This turns our nearest neighbor search process into _approximate nearest neighbor_ search, or ANN search for short.
+Milvus uses [Facebook AI Similarity Search](https://github.com/facebookresearch/faiss) (FAISS) as one of the key libraries for building an ANN search index, along with [Hnswlib](https://github.com/nmslib/hnswlib) and [Annoy](https://github.com/spotify/annoy).
+As mentioned in the previous tutorial, Milvus builds on top of these libraries to provide a full-fledged database, complete with all the usual database features and a consistent user-level API.

+For the rest of this tutorial, let's dive into a couple of basic indexing strategies.
+If you're already familiar with FAISS, many of the concepts introduced here and in the next couple of tutorials may already be familar to you.

 ## Flat indexing
 Duration: 2